Xinyu Wang vs. Vera Zvonareva: Prediction and Match Betting Odds | China Open

 Xinyu Wang vs. Vera Zvonareva Trends and Insights

-- Wang has played 22.2 games per match in her 48 matches over the past 12 months (across all court types).
+- Wang has played 22.2 games per match in her 48 matches over the past 12 months (across all court surfaces).

-- Through 37 matches over the past 12 months on hard courts, Wang has played 23.1 games per match and won 52.6% of them.
+- On hard courts, Wang has played 37 matches over the past 12 months, totaling 23.1 games per match while winning 52.6% of games.

-- Zvonareva has played 17 matches in the past year across all court types, averaging 21.3 games per match and winning 46.7% of those games.
+- Zvonareva is averaging 21.3 games per match in her 17 matches played in the past 12 months across all court surfaces, winning 46.7% of those games.

-- Zvonareva is averaging 20.0 games per match and 10.0 games per set through 11 matches on hard courts in the past year.
+- Zvonareva is averaging 20.0 games per match and 10.0 games per set in 11 matches on hard courts in the past 12 months.

-- Dating back to 2015, Wang and Zvonareva have not competed against each other.
+- Dating back to 2015, Wang and Zvonareva have not matched up on the court.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.